SayedPedramHaeri/Toward-AI-Driven-Fire-Imagery/README.md

 ## 🔍 Overview

 Despite major advances in technology-driven fire-management systems, global wildfire frequency and severity continue to rise—exacerbated by climate change and limited resource allocation.
-This work addresses the need for intelligent, data-driven fire-monitoring frameworks powered by AI and **Unmanned Aerial Systems (UAS)**.
+This work addresses the need for intelligent, data-driven fire-monitoring frameworks powered by AI and **Unmanned Aerial Vehicles (UAV)**.
 We review, organize, and compare all significant wildfire datasets released over the last 20 years (**RGB, thermal, IR, acoustic, chemical, multimodal**), analyzing their structure, annotation, and usability for modern AI tasks.
 The study also explores how emerging **LLMs and VLMs** can accelerate the **creation, augmentation, and application** of fire datasets for early detection, spread prediction, and post-incident assessment.

 ---